Discover the beauty of

 Size: 4,725 km2.
 To give you an idea that’s about the size of neighbouring Bali, almost double the size of Hong Kong and three times the size of London.

 Local language: Sasak (and the national language Bahasa Indonesia)

-Getting here: Direct flights from Bali, Jakarta, Singapore and Kuala Lumpur.
+Getting here: Direct flights from Bali, Jakarta, Surabaya, Yogyakarta, Singapore, Kuala Lumpur and Perth Australia.
 Also accessible by boat from Bali.

 Climate: The dry season (also the peak season) runs from about May to September with the wet season running from about November to February.
-But don’t worry it doesn’t get that wet in Lombok and is a lot drier than neighbouring Bali for example.
+But don’t worry it doesn’t get that wet in Lombok.
 Temperatures range from about 20 C to about 30 C, guaranteed sunshine year round.

 Things to Do in Lombok